November 28, 2017

 Advantages and Disadvantages of Selling to a DSO

-Some of the main components to running a successful dental practice are excellent patient care, a professional environment, and friendly and competent support staff.
+Some of the main components of running a successful dental practice are excellent patient care, a professional environment, and friendly and competent support staff.
 But, there are a lot of other factors to take into consideration, such as location, insurance acceptance, marketing, human resources, filing and goodwill in the community.
 But with the main focus being excellent patient care, most dentists don’t have enough time or know how to run the business side of a practice.
 Sure, staff can help run the day-to-day operations, but the responsibility falls ultimately onto the dentist/owner.
-This is one of the reasons why dental service organizations (DSOs) have become a reliable resource for dentists.
+This is one of the reasons why dental service organizations (DSOs) have become reliable resources for dentists.
 Here are the advantages and disadvantages of selling to a DSO.

 What is a DSO?

 DSOs are independent business support centers that contract with dental practices in the U.S. They provide critical business management and support non-clinical operations.
 In short, they take care of the business things on the back end of dentistry.
 All DSOs are different and range in size from four to more than 900 practices.

 Advantages and disadvantages of selling to a DSO

 If a dentist is near the end of their career, looking to take some of the burdens of their practice but are not ready to retire, selling to a DSO might be right.
 A good DSO helps make the day-to-day operations easier so you only have to focus on the clinical decisions.
 They also can be a great resource with collections, supplies at reduced costs, strategic marketing and increasing profitability.